Work

 Build with Us.

-The Eglinton Crosstown LRT Project (ECLRT) is the first major transit expansion in Toronto in over 50 years, creating thousands of job opportunities.
-At peak construction, over 2000 people will be employed directly and indirectly by the project.
+The Eglinton Crosstown LRT (ECLRT) is the largest transit expansion project in Toronto in over 50 years and has created thousands of job opportunities over the life of the project..

-This is a massive project, and we require individuals with a diverse range of skills and experience.
-If you are interested in helping to build the ECLRT, please visit our Job Opportunities page.
+If you are interested in working on the ECLRT, please visit our Job Opportunities page.
 If you are a member of a union, please contact your union local to learn about upcoming opportunities.

 Employee Spotlight